pradyumnasagar/graceful-quotes-data/README.md

 • Lock Mode: freeze the current background

-**Remote Data Support** — point it to GitHub Pages (or any HTTPS endpoint) to dynamically update quotes, portraits, or backgrounds without extension updates.

 **Favourites & Export/Import** — bookmark your favourite quotes and export them as JSON.

 **Compact Controls & Keyboard Shortcuts** — minimal UI, remains clean yet powerful.